immunefi-team/Bounty_Boosts/Puffer Finance/28991 - [SC - Insight] Contract uint delay variable cannot be set to i....md

 # Contract `uint delay` variable cannot be set to its minimum value

-Submitted on Sun Mar 03 2024 22:53:59 GMT-0400 (Atlantic Standard Time) by @Obin for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 4th 2024 at 04:53:59 UTC by @Obin for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28991